Trade directory · Philadelphia metro · Pennsylvania

 Licensing Requirements

-Master Plumber License required through PA Department of Labor & Industry.
-Must complete 4-year apprenticeship or equivalent experience, pass state exam covering codes and regulations.
-Journeyman license available after 2 years.
-Renewal every 2 years with 5 hours continuing education.
+PA requires Master Plumber License through state Department of Labor & Industry.
+Must complete 4-year apprenticeship or equivalent experience, pass written exam covering codes and regulations.
+License renewal every 2 years with 5 hours continuing education.
+Philadelphia requires separate city license and business privilege license.

 §2